 Do you feel that burn in your thighs while riding your bike every day?
 This is a guarantee when you are a cyclist.
-You’re always going to get a great work out in the process of enjoying your favorite hobby.
+You’re always going to get a great workout in the process of enjoying your favorite hobby.
 Everyone knows how good cycling is for your health.
-However a lot of people who want to stay fit (or get there) don’t choose cycling as often as they do the gym.
+However a lot of people who want to stay fit (or get there) don’t choose cycling as often as they do at the gym.
 When you think about it, though, this is the same as cycling, so why not ride instead?

 What is the first thing anyone does when they go to the gym?
 Well, cardio of course.
 Cardio exercises are important right at the start of any workout, no matter whether you are looking to lose fat or build muscle.
 It is important that you use cardio exercises to give your body a warm-up before you begin the rest of your workout.

-Some people take a run on a treadmill, while others do a high-intensity aerobic training.
-However, for the most part people take a ride on the stationary bike or exercise bike.
+Some people take a run on a treadmill, while others do high-intensity aerobic training.
+However, for the most part, people take a ride on a stationary bike or exercise bike.
 This is a common sight at nearly any gym across the country: a bike with one front wheel that is not touching the ground.
 It usually features an adjustment knob for different difficulty levels as well.

 People are constantly debating the benefits of one versus the other.
 Some people argue that the stationary bike is way better for a grueling workout, while others say that real bikes are the way workouts were always meant to be done.
 Each has its own perks, and also its own cons.
 While there can be no straight-up contest between the two that will ever yield a clear winner, you can choose one or the other.

 However, you will be basing this choice on personal preference.
 Different options allow you to have different workouts.
 For example, road bikes and mountain bikes have different health benefits because of the terrain and riding style.
 Although they are generalized in this article, you really should look into which is more suited to you before you buy a bike.

 The benefits of real bikes